-Since this review was written, the bike has completed 26,000 miles in 14 months.
-Longterm updates are below.
+Since this review was written, the bike has completed 36,000 miles in 22 months.
+Longterm updates are added below.

 As the transit van switched lanes and pushed me toward the kerb, I vigorously cancelled my indicators as I had done earlier in the week when returning a cheery wave.
 Warning or greeting, the silence was deafening – a result of Honda switching the position of the indicator and horn buttons.